Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/1_urdf.md

 - Download the provided Unity assets [PLACEHOLDER]().
 Once Unity has opened, double click the `.unitypackage` file.
 In the Import Unity Package window that has opened in Unity, ensure everything is selected, and click `Import`.
 Once this is done, a folder titled PickAndPlace should be created in the Assets folder, containing Environment, Materials, Plugins, Prefabs, RosMessages, and URDF subfolders.
   <!-- - If a window prompts you that `The open scene(s) have been modified externally`, select `Reload` to open the imported files. -->

 - Load the Assets/Scenes/SampleScene if it is not already open.
 In the Unity Project window, navigate to `Assets/PickAndPlace/Prefabs`.
 Select the Table prefab, and click and drag it into the Hierarchy window.
-The table should appear in the Scene view with position and rotation `(0,0.4,0)`.
+The table should appear in the Scene view.
 Then, select and drag the Target into the Hierarchy window, as well as the TargetPlacement.
 They should appear to sit on the table.

 ![](img/1_cube.png)